 America's oil and natural gas industry is committed to protecting the environment and to continuously improving its hurricane preparation and response plans.
 After any hurricane or tropical storm, the goal is to return to full operations as quickly and as safely as possible.
-For the 2014 hurricane season, the industry continues to build upon critical lessons learned from 2008's major hurricanes, Gustav and Ike, as well as other powerful storms, such as 2005's Katrina and Rita and 2004's Ivan.
+For the 2015 hurricane season, the industry continues to build upon critical lessons learned from 2008's major hurricanes, Gustav and Ike, as well as other powerful storms, such as 2005's Katrina and Rita.

 API member companies also independently work to improve preparedness for hurricanes and other natural or man-made disasters.
 They have, for example, reviewed and updated emergency response plans, established redundant communication paths and made pre-arrangements with suppliers to help ensure they have adequate resources during an emergency.

-The API Subcommittee on Offshore Structures, the International Association of Drilling Contractors, and the Offshore Operators Committee, serve as a liaison to regulatory agencies, coordinate industry review of critical design standards and provide a forum for sharing lessons learned from previous hurricanes.
+The API Subcommittee on Offshore Structures, the International Association of Drilling Contractors, and the Offshore Operators Committee, serve as liaisons to regulatory agencies, coordinate industry review of critical design standards, and provide a forum for sharing lessons learned from previous hurricanes.

-These combined efforts are critical since the Gulf of Mexico provides 17 percent of the oil and about five percent of the natural gas produced in the United States (approximately 78 percent of the Gulf oil supply comes from deepwater facilities), and the Gulf Coast region accounts for about 46.6 percent of of the U.S. refining capacity.
+These combined efforts are critical since the Gulf of Mexico provides 17 percent of the oil and about five percent of the natural gas produced in the United States.
+Approximately 78 percent of the Gulf oil supply comes from deepwater facilities and the Gulf Coast region accounts for over 45 percent of total U.S. refining capacity.

 Upstream (Exploration and Production)